Opponents to Trump: 'See you in court'

 "Literally from the day after the election we went into gear and started putting together our battle plan," said Farhana Khera, Muslim Advocates' executive director.
 "This is probably the biggest fight that any of us have seen in our adult lives."

 Of immediate concern to Khera is a proposed executive order to dramatically restrict immigration from countries deemed prone to terror, most of which are Muslim.
-"We think it's a step towards the complete Muslim ban that he promised during his campaign," said Khera.
+"We think it's a step towards the complete Muslim ban that he promised during his campaign," she said.

 "There are so many threats coming now, including things that weren't happening during the Bush administration, that people could be spread pretty thin," said Katherine Hawkins senior counsel at the Constitution Project, which advocates on civil liberty issues.